Mastering Iterators and Generators in JavaScript: A Beginner's Guide

 async function* resizeImages() {

-const imageURIs = getImageDataURIs()
+const imageURIs = getImageDataURIs();

 for await (const uri of imageURIs) {

-const imageBuffer = Buffer.from(uri.split(',')[1], 'base64')
+const imageBuffer = Buffer.from(uri.split(',')[1], 'base64');

-const resizedImageBuffer = await sharp(imageBuffer).resize({ width: 500 }).toBuffer()
+const resizedImageBuffer = await sharp(imageBuffer)

-yield resizedImageBuffer
+yield resizedImageBuffer;

 }